uclaacm/hack-curriculum/stackschool/2-servers/README.md

 </html>
 ```

 The first thing you might notice is that the response seems to have HTML embedded into it.
 Why might that be?
 Let's come back to that.
-First, take a look at the first line of the response.
-As before, it indicates that it is following HTTP, but it also has the number 200 and word `OK`.
+Take a look at the first line of the response.
+As before, it indicates that it is following HTTP, but it also has the number 200 and the word `OK`.
 This is known as an **HTTP response code** and it represents the result of the server's attempt to address the client's request.
 In this case, `200 OK` indicates that the request was successfully, received, understood, and accepted.
-There are many response codes but they all fall into the following categories:
+There are many response codes, but they all fall into the following categories:

 - `1XX`: informational; the request was received and is being processed
 - `2XX`: successful; the request was successfully, received, understood, and accepted